Montreal Metro: Fifty years of projects

-In 1902, as European and American cities were inaugurating their first subway systems, the federal government created the Montreal Subway Company to promote the idea in Canada.
+In 1902, as European and American cities were inaugurating their first subway systems, the Canadian federal government created the Montreal Subway Company to promote the idea in Canada.

 Starting in 1910, many proposals were tabled but the Montreal Metro would prove to be an elusive goal.
-First, the Montreal Street Railway Company, the Montreal Central Terminal Company and the Montreal Underground and Elevated Railway Company undertook fruitless negotiations with the city.
-Then a year later, the Comptoir Financier Franco-Canadien and the Montreal Tunnel Company proposed tunnels under the city centre and the Saint-Lawrence River to link the emerging South Shore neighbourhoods but faced the opposition of railway companies.
+The Montreal Street Railway Company, the Montreal Central Terminal Company and the Montreal Underground and Elevated Railway Company all undertook fruitless negotiations with the city.
+A year later, the Comptoir Financier Franco-Canadien and the Montreal Tunnel Company proposed tunnels under the city centre and the Saint-Lawrence River to link the emerging South Shore neighbourhoods but faced the opposition of railway companies.
 The Montreal Tramways Company (MTC) was the first to receive the approval of the provincial government in 1913 and four years to start construction.
 The reluctance of elected city officials to advance funds foiled this first attempt.

-The issue of a subway remained present in the newspapers but World War I and the following recession hitting Montreal prevented any execution.
-The gradual return of the financial health during the 1920s brought the MTC project back and attracted support from the Premier of Quebec.
-The Great Depression, indebting Montreal again and atrophying its streetcars attendance, overcame this new attempt and the next devised by Mayor Camillien Houde in 1939 as a way to provide work for the jobless masses.
+The issue of a subway remained present in the newspapers but World War I and the following recession prevented any execution.
+The gradual return to financial health during the 1920s brought the MTC project back and attracted support from the premier of Quebec.
+This new attempt was stalled by the Great Depression, which saw the city's streetcar ridership atrophy.
+A subway proposal was next made by Mayor Camillien Houde in 1939 as a way to provide work for the jobless masses.

-World War II and the war effort in Montreal resurrected trams crowding.
-In 1944, the MTC proposed a two-line network, one line running underneath Saint Catherine Street, the other under Saint Denis and Notre-Dame and Saint Jacques Streets.
-In 1953 the newly formed public Montreal Transportation Commission replaced streetcars by buses and proposed a single subway line reusing the 1944 plans and extending it all the way to Boulevard Crémazie, right by the D'Youville maintenance shops.
-By this point, construction was already well underway on Canada's first subway line in Toronto under Yonge Street, which would be opened in 1954.
+World War II and the war effort in Montreal resurrected the idea of a metro.
+In 1944, the MTC proposed a two-line network, with one line running underneath Saint Catherine Street and the other under Saint Denis, Notre-Dame and Saint Jacques Streets.
+In 1953, the newly formed public Montreal Transportation Commission replaced streetcars with buses and proposed a single subway line reusing the 1944 plans and extending it all the way to Boulevard Crémazie, right by the D'Youville maintenance shops.
+By this point, construction was already well underway on Canada's first subway line in Toronto under Yonge Street, which would open in 1954.
 Still, Montreal councillors remained cautious and no work was initiated.
-For some of them, including Jean Drapeau during its first municipal term, public transit was a thing of the past.
+For some of them, including Jean Drapeau during his first municipal term, public transit was a thing of the past.

 In 1959, a private company, the Société d'expansion métropolitaine, offered to build a rubber-tired metro but the Transportation Commission wanted its own network and rejected the offer.
-This was the last missed opportunity, for the re-election of Jean Drapeau as mayor and the arrival of his right-hand man, Lucien Saulnier, changed everything.
-In the early 1960s, the western world experienced an economic boom and Quebec underwent its Quiet Revolution.
-From August 1, 1960, many municipal services were reviewing the project and on November 3, 1961, the Montreal City Council voted appropriations amounting to $132 million ($1.06 billion in 2016) to construct and equip an initial network 16 km in length.
+This would be the last missed opportunity, for the re-election of Jean Drapeau as mayor and the arrival of his right-hand man, Lucien Saulnier, would prove decisive.
+In the early 1960s, the Western world experienced an economic boom and Quebec underwent its Quiet Revolution.
+From August 1, 1960, many municipal services reviewed the project and on November 3, 1961, the Montreal City Council voted appropriations amounting to $132 million ($1.06 billion in 2016) to construct and equip an initial network 16 km in length.